 Applicants need 90 quarter units with a 2.0 minimum GPA for consideration.
 The program requires completion of prerequisite coursework in programming, data structures, and precalculus prior to admission.
 All learners can access CSUMB’s free online writing lab service.

-California State University-Monterey Bay is regionally accredited by the Western Association of Schools and Colleges (WASC).
+California State University – Monterey Bay is regionally accredited by the WASC Senior College and University Commission (WSCUC).

 6. Lamar University

 A public university based in Beaumont, Texas, Lamar University serves a student body of over 15,000 with diverse degrees and certificates at the undergraduate, graduate, and doctoral level.
 In keeping with its commitment to quality distance education, LU offers many online undergraduate and graduate STEM–related degrees, including an online bachelor’s degree in computer science.

 The 120–credit bachelor of science in computer science takes four years to complete.
 Major course topics include introduction to computer architecture, design programming languages, and computer law and ethics.
 The program allows students to pursue specialized topics in computer science and programming languages for credit.
 Graduates leave the program prepared for a career as a computer scientist or for advanced graduate study.

 The curriculum includes a four–course career development sequence that develops a portfolio from students’ off–campus computer science work.
 The learning experience culminates with a senior assessment consisting of a standardized exit exam and an exit survey and discussion with the department on future plans, job opportunities, and contemporary issues in computer science.

 Online coursework uses the Blackboard learning management system, usually in an asynchronous format.
 All undergraduate learners can access free online tutoring through the Smarthinking service.
 The school also hosts an annual STEM conference, among other events, as an opportunity for undergraduates and graduates to present research.